Old school “forgotten” chicken and rice for when dinner = comfort

 (A disposable baking pan)

-Two ribs celery, chopped
+Two ribs celery, finely chopped, including greens

-Two carrots (optional), chopped on the diagonal
+Two carrots (optional), peeled and chopped on the diagonal

 One 8-ounce box chopped fresh mushrooms

-Two tablespoons tamari or soy sauce (optional)
+Two tablespoons tamari or soy sauce

 1 1/2 cups short grain brown rice